uniswapfoundation/v4-by-example/src/pages/create-liquidity/index.md

 * Provide Liquidity to a Uniswap v4 Pool

-⚠️ Using the test router in production **will lead to a loss of funds** ⚠️

-Using the `v4-core` provided *test* router, we can provide liquidity to a pool.
-These snippets should only be used for non-production, testing purposes

 Creating liquidity involves using periphery contracts.
 It is **not** recommended to directly provide liquidity with `poolManager.modifyPosition`

+---

+Using the provided *test* router, we can provide liquidity to a pool.
+These snippets should only be used for non-production, testing purposes

+(⚠️ Using the test router in production **will lead to a loss of funds** ⚠️ )

+---

 Providing liquidity involves 3 primary arguments:

-* Which pool to swap on
+* Which pool to LP on
 * The range of the the liquidity, i.e. the upper and lower bounds
 * A `liquidity` value that determines input token amounts